-My emotions are exploding; i don’t know what to think or feel.
-I am consumed by anger, injustice, frustration, passion and unconditional love all simultaneously coursing through me.
-The feelings appear in my mind as fuzzy clouds.
+As I struggle to regain some control over myself, to make sense of all of these feelings, they begin to appear in my mind as fuzzy clouds.
 Confusion moves like a fog that engrosses my awareness completely.
 The burning sensation in my throat increases as I realize more and more that I lack so much power in this situation.
 My cousin and I had been walking up the main street of Sapa, Vietnam at 11:30PM after a night filled with laughter, drinks and connection.
 We’d just been to watch the football and were feeling extremely happy and grateful for everything in our lives.

-It can be so hard to fight your instincts when faced with a situation that affects you to such emotional depth, yet it is essential to distinguish between what is beneficial to your own well being and peace of mind and what is done from a place of what you believe to be moral duty. .
-In my eyes it was now important to be aware that when overridden by emotion we can make decisions that don’t necessarily come from a place of clarity or of what is actually best for the individual in need.
+It can be so hard to fight your instincts when faced with a situation that affects you to such emotional depth, yet it is essential to distinguish between what is beneficial to your own well being and peace of mind and what is done from a place of what you believe to be moral duty.
+In my eyes, it was now important to be aware, that when overridden by emotion we can make decisions that don’t necessarily come from a place of clarity or of what is actually best for the individual in need.
 Many of us jump to the aid of humanity to simply satisfy the emotional ache that overcomes us when we witness those in hardship, therefore helping from a place of self gain rather than complete selflessness, whether aware of the reality of our intention or not.
-There is nothing wrong with the fact that for a lot of us helping others makes us feel like we are doing our part for humanity, the environment etc. Yet i also believe it is extremely important that we distinguish within ourselves where our motivation to act comes from; are we acting from a place of complete selflessness or is our quest to gain emotional satisfaction happening to have positive consequences for those involved?
+There is nothing wrong with the fact that for a lot of us helping others makes us feel like we are doing our part for humanity, the environment etc. Yet I also believe it is extremely important that we distinguish within ourselves where our motivation to act comes from; are we acting from a place of complete selflessness or is our quest to gain emotional satisfaction happening to have positive consequences for those involved?
 It is an incredible thing that by helping others we help ourselves, but it is another level of inexplicable beauty when others give without reciprocation, without gaining anything personally from the act, simply knowing somewhere deep down in the depths of their soul that the natural laws of the universe are such that when one gives without any thought of personal gain the same gestures will be reciprocated back to them in some shape or form.
 I believe this is true morality; the act of giving without any expectation of any reward or reciprocation, to give and to act morally simply because you ‘know’ it is the right thing to do whether it makes you feel or warm and fuzzy at the time or not.
-On the other hand i guess what i am saying can become rather contradictory as one would ask does it then make the exact same act more moral if the actor does not gain anything from it?
-In this case i believe it does.
+On the other hand I guess what I am saying can become rather contradictory.
+One would ask does the exact same act become “more” moral if the person who acts does not gain anything from it?
+In this case I believe it does.
 Although inherently the same act has taken place it is the intention behind the act that truly distinguishes between the two.True morality is both correct in intention and action; an alignment of the two is what creates ultimate positive change.
-Through my experience i had come to understand this truth fully.
+Through my experience I had come to understand this truth fully.
 I had learned hard, but i had learnt well.
 I had acted selfishly without even realizing it.
 I had unintentionally harmed another because i was consumed by an emotional ache which i had needed to satisfy.
-I was ultimately acting from a place of unawareness.
-The silver lining had been revealed. the wisdom gained through experience.
-The most essential piece in the puzzle to positive change in the world; consciousness
+I was ultimately acting from a place of ignorance.
+The silver lining had been revealed, the wisdom gained through experience.
+The most essential piece in the puzzle to positive change in the world; awareness.